rhel-labs/instruqt/data-visualization/02-gui-container-management/assignment.md

 - title: RHEL Web Console
   type: external
   url: https://rhel.${_SANDBOX_ID}.instruqt.io:9090
-- title: Grafana (Podman)
-  type: service
-  hostname: rhel
-  port: 3000
 difficulty: basic
 timelimit: 600
 ---
-First, you will install and run it through the RHEL web console.
-After that, you will install and configure the Grafana container through Podman's command line interface (CLI).
-The RHEL web console gives you a graphical view of your containers and can help you customize your containers more simply.
+In this step, you will configure a Grafana container through the RHEL web console.
+This gives you a graphical view of your containers and can help simplify container configuration.

 First, click on the `RHEL Web Console` tab.
 ![](../assets/pop-out-2.png)